-Sofia Jokl is an experienced competitor in Japanese Ju-Jitsu, competing in the Duo-System at European and World level.
+Sofia Jokl is a retired competitor in Japanese Ju-Jitsu, competing in the Duo-System at European and World level.

 The Duo system involves pairs of competitors demonstrating self defence against attacks randomly called by a referee.
 Speed, realism, control and power are among the qualities judged.
 It is known as a spectacular form of Ju-Jitsu with technical preparation and athleticism key to success.